impactorbitco/handbook-main/content/ims/policies/governance/Pro bono policy.md

 # **Introduction**

-At Green Orbit Digital, we believe in the transformative power of pro bono work to create positive impacts on our community and environment.
+At Impact Orbit Creative Group, we believe in the transformative power of pro bono work to create positive impacts on our community and environment.
 This policy outlines our commitment to providing sustainable marketing services to charities aligned with our values and mission.

 # **Defining Pro Bono Sustainable Marketing Services**